nus-cs2113-AY2122S2/tp/docs/team/matheril.md

 #### Testing
 * Added JUnit tests for `ActivityEditCommand`,`ActivityEditCommandParser`, `Name` and `ActivityCost`.
-* As `TextUI` mostly consists of void methods that print to the interface, we decided not to add JUnit tests for this class.
+* As `TextUI` mostly consists of methods that print to the interface instead of returning a value, we decided not to add JUnit tests for this class.

 ### Documentation Contributions